Deployment Guide

 • Consider background jobs for long-running tasks

-• Upgrade Vercel plan for longer timeout (Pro: 60s, Hobby: 10s)
+• Upgrade your Vercel plan for a longer timeout (Pro: 60s, Hobby: 10s)

 Getting Help